duken72/codingForDummies/cppFD/README.md

 Source: [The Cherno](https://youtu.be/H4s55GgAg0I)

+- After compiling, we have seperate `.obj` files, containing symbols/variables, function definitions
-When linking, the linker will find the function definitions.
+- When linking, the linker will find the function definitions to connect these `.obj` files.
 This is why you can simply include header files, which only have function declarations.

 Also, if you define a function in header file, then include that header file in other files, it leads to linking error: multiple definition of a function.
 This concerns with using `(target_)link_libraries` in [CMake](../cmakeFD/README.md).